Automated event generation for S-wave quarkonium and leptonium production in NRQCD and NRQED: Quarkonium production

 The associated production of a heavy quarkonium and an open charm-anticharm pair, where the latter hadronises into a light charm hadron such as a $D^0$, $\bar{D}^0$, $D^\pm$, $D_s^\pm$, or $\Lambda_c^\pm$, is of significant phenomenological interest for a variety of reasons.
 These processes serve as valuable probes for understanding the underlying mechanisms~\cite{Berezhnoy:1998aa,Baranov:2006dh,Artoisenet:2007xi,Li:2011yc,Shao:2018adj,Shao:2020kgj} of heavy-quarkonium production, as they can constitute an important source of inclusive charmonium production~\cite{Qiao:2003pu,Lansberg:2010vq,Belyaev:2017lbo,Feng:2025btt}, for studying the DPS mechanism~\cite{Shao:2020kgj}, and for exploring~\cite{Brodsky:2009cf} the intrinsic charm content of the proton~\cite{Brodsky:1980pb}.
 Moreover, they provide an opportunity to study potential factorisation-breaking effects arising from colour transfer between the quarkonium and the open-charm hadron near the mass threshold~\cite{Nayak:2007mb,Nayak:2007zb}.
 In the context of heavy-ion collisions, such processes can also be used to probe the impact-parameter-dependent cold nuclear-matter modifications of nuclear PDFs through DPS processes~\cite{Shao:2020acd}.

-The LHCb experiment has observed the associated production of $J/\psi+D$~\cite{LHCb:2012aiv} and $\Upsilon+D$~\cite{LHCb:2015wvu}, with results indicating that SPS contributions alone are insufficient to describe the data, thereby necessitating the inclusion of DPS effects.
+The LHCb experiment has observed the associated production of $J/\psi+D$~\cite{LHCb:2012aiv} and $\Upsilon+D$~\cite{LHCb:2015wvu}, with results indicating that SPS contributions alone are insufficient to describe the data, thus requiring the inclusion of DPS effects.
 Motivated by this strong phenomenological relevance, numerous theoretical studies have been dedicated to these processes~\cite{Berezhnoy:2015jga,Likhoded:2015fdr,Karpishkov:2019vyt,Shao:2020kgj,Chernyshev:2023qea}.

 Even though a detailed phenomenological study is beyond the scope of this work, we aim to illustrate the potential of the \mgshort\ implementation for such applications.
 To this end, we consider the production of a $J/\psi$ meson in association with an open charm-anticharm pair in a $pp$ collision at $\sqrt{s}=13$ TeV, i.e.,\@\xspace the process $pp\to J/\psi+c\bar{c}+X$.
 Using the baseline setup outlined in section~\ref{sec:setup}, we obtain the total cross section